social-games/V8Tutorial/sample0/README.md

 ## Result

-When this project is compiled and executed, you'll get something similar to this:
+When this project is compiled and executed, you'll get something similar to this, being 6.3.xxx the V8 embedded version.

 ![Project folder structure](/sample0/sample0-result.png)